&Beyond Nxabega Okavango Safari Camp

 Explore the delta channels by boat or mokoro

-Call us on (858) 523-9000 to start planning your vacation to Nxabega Okavango Safari Camp or take a look at our itineraries to Okavango Delta and Moremi
+Call us on to start planning your holiday to &Beyond Nxabega Okavango Safari Camp or take a look at our itineraries to Okavango Delta and Moremi

 Nxabega Okavango Safari Camp is unique in that it combines the Okavango water wilderness experience with the excitement of viewing the big game normally associated with ’land’ camps.

 The lodge has been beautifully hand-crafted and was deliberately designed to ensure that its open-plan dining room, lounge, library and expansive decks all offer the best views over the endless floodplains of the delta.
-The nine contemporary tented suites are tastefully decorated in natural colors in order to feel light and airy, and feature traditional touches such as linens hand-stitched with patterns reminiscent of traditional Botswanan basket designs.
+The nine contemporary tented suites, including one family suite, are tastefully decorated in natural colours in order to feel light and airy, and feature traditional touches such as linens hand-stitched with patterns reminiscent of traditional Botswanan basket designs.
 All suites have private decks with a swinging bench and en-suite facilities, and the tents open out towards the delta with front-facing beds, giving guests spectacular views over the floodplain.
 Families have the opportunity to benefit from added space and privacy by connecting two tented suites with a covered walkway.